-However, shrinking shoes is not as easy as shrinking a shirt.
-At least, at first that is.
+That being said, shrinking shoes is not as easy as shrinking a shirt.
+At least, at first, that is.
 Once you have memorized the three methods ahead, though, all the shoes you find in your vintage shopping sprees that run just a tad bit bigger can easily take care of.
 Great news for your wardrobe, but maybe not such good news for your bank account.

-If you have leather shoes that fit a bit lose, what you need to shrink them is a bit of water in a spray bottle and your trusty blow dryer.
+If you have leather shoes that fit a bit loose, what you need to shrink them is a bit of water in a spray bottle and your trusty blow dryer.
 Once you have your shrinking items, spray your shoes generously but don't soak them.
-Afterward, simply dry your shoe with the blow dryer set in medium.
+Afterward, simply dry your shoe with the blow-dryer set to medium heat.
 When the shoe is completely dry, try it on.
-If it's still a bit lose, repeat the process.
+If it's still a bit loose, repeat the process.